zhanggenlove/pokoy/README.md

 ## Concept

-This is a reverse meditation timer that is built on progressively longer stretches of time to reinforce the habit and keep statistics.
+This is a Fibonacci timer for meditation.
+In more complicated terms it reverse timer that is built on progressively longer stretches of time to reinforce the meditations and keep statistics.

 ## Usage

-Visit https://pokoy.netlify.app and play!
-Can be used as PWA (from homescreen)
+Just visit https://pokoy.netlify.app and play!
+Can be installed to homescreen as PWA

 <img width="521" alt="image" src="https://user-images.githubusercontent.com/20739202/120170972-cd4c0800-c201-11eb-9e86-edfe913c7191.png">